ljunggren/boozang-docs/README.md

 }
 ```

-This might seem like a small win, but this can make a huge different when testing data intense applications, and when making form fills based on spreadsheet data.
+This might seem like a small win, but this can make a huge difference when testing data-intense applications, and when making form fills based on spreadsheet data.

 **Intelligent test repairs**

-By basing the element locators on what the user sees, means tests are sensitive to updates to the element verbatim, rather than other invisible attributes.
+By basing the element locators on what the user sees, tests are sensitive to updates to the element verbatim rather than other invisible attributes.
 This means tests often fail explicitly for changes in the UI, which allows the user to re-select the element from the tools.
 For instance, when a button text changes from "Create" to "Add", the next time it cannot find the label "Create", it will scan the UI for "Add" and suggest the update.

 **Closer alignment to requirements**

 As the selectors are based on what the user sees, the test code will read much like a requirement.
-This means that tests in Boozang are closer aligned with the business domain, making it easier to create a "living document" of the code.
-This makes it easier to keep requirements up to date, and to have a single source of truth.
+This means that tests in Boozang are closely aligned with the business domain, making it easier to create a "living document" of the code.
+This makes it easier to keep requirements up to date and to have a single source of truth.

 **Auto-generation of tests**